jakkaj/k-scratch-node/README.md

     -h, --help                 output usage information
     -V, --version              output the version number
-    -l, --log                  Output the Kudulog stream to the console -p, --path [functionPath]  The base path of your function (blank for current path) --profile [profilePath]    Full path to a profile file (optional - will auto scan up for profile path if omitted) -m, --monitor              Monitor the path for changes and send them up -g, --get                  Download the Function app ready for editing locally.
-Works with the -f sub folder option -u, --upload               Upload a folder to the server.
-Works with the -f sub folder option -f, --folder [folder]      Sub folder to get or upload.
-If omitted it will get or send everything under wwwroot from Kudu -s, --scm                  Open the Kudu Scm Site -k, --key [key]            Function key for use when calling test endpoints -d, --diagram [path]       Create a diagram of the function and save it to the file parameter
+    -l, --log                  output the Kudulog stream to the console -p, --path [functionPath]  the base path of your function (blank for current path) --profile [profilePath]    full path to a profile file (optional - will auto scan up for profile path if omitted) -m, --monitor              monitor the path for changes and send them up -g, --get                  download the Function app ready for editing locally, works with the -f sub folder option -u, --upload               upload a folder to the server, works with the -f sub folder option -f, --folder [folder]      sub folder to get or upload, if omitted it will get or send everything under wwwroot from Kudu -s, --scm                  open the Kudu Scm Site in your default browser -k, --key [key]            function key for use when calling test endpoints -d, --diagram [path]       create a diagram of the function and save it to the file parameter

 <img src="https://cloud.githubusercontent.com/assets/5225782/26283331/ccd74256-3e69-11e7-904a-6f135cdcf7ae.gif" width="720"/>